MileneCV/Stroke_Prediction_project/README.md

 According to the World Health Organization (WHO), stroke is the second leading cause of death globally, responsible for approximately 11% of total deaths.
 This dataset is used to predict whether a patient is likely to get a stroke based on input parameters such as gender, age, various diseases, and smoking status.
 Each row in the dataset provides relevant information about a patient.

+### Objective:
+The goal of this project is to develop a predictive model that can accurately assess a patient's risk of stroke based on factors such as age, gender, existing health conditions, and lifestyle habits.
+By providing healthcare providers with actionable insights, this model can help prioritize preventive care and reduce the incidence of stroke, ultimately improving patient outcomes and lowering overall healthcare costs.

 ### Methods

 #### Exploratory Visual and Analysis: